flaakesk8/homebridge-alarmpi/README.md

 ### Thanks to

-my brother in law
+- @my brother in law
-homebridge-gpio-device
+- @homebridge-gpio-device
-homebridge-alarmdotcom
+- @homebridge-alarmdotcom